 - Certified Emergency Manager (CEM®) International Association of Emergency Managers

 Prior to commencing his PhD with Otago University, Steve was the Chief Executive Officer of Wellington SPCA from September 2015 until it was merged into the Royal New Zealand SPCA at the end of October 2017.
 He previously worked for the Wellington SPCA nearly two decades ago as the youngest warranted SPCA Inspector in NZ history; he was the youngest and final CEO in their 133 year history.
 He led a nationally recognised organisation comprising over 80 staff and 1,100 volunteers who cared for over 6,000 animals across its Newtown and Waikanae Animal Care Centres plus administered the Wairarapa SPCA (including re-opening the Masterton SPCA centre).
-The Wellington SPCA is also home to the SPCA National Rescue Unit (formerly the ARU – Animal Rescue Unit), the country’s first technical animal rescue team, that he established 20 years ago (then resurrected it when returning as CEO, but discontinued in 2021 following the national merger), which has rescued over a 1,000 animals from hazardous environments since then.
+The Wellington SPCA is also home to the SPCA National Rescue Unit (formerly the ARU – Animal Rescue Unit), the country’s first technical animal rescue team, that he founded 20 years ago (then resurrected it when returning as CEO, but discontinued in 2021 following the national merger), which has rescued over a 1,000 animals from hazardous environments since then.

 Steve’s 20 years of commitment to the public safety industry have seen him rise to positions such as: Director of Training Performance & Governance at the Country Fire Authority (Victoria, Australia), Associate Professor & Director at Central Queensland University, General Manager (Emergency Management & Business Continuity) at New Zealand’s largest government department, the Ministry of Social Development; Disaster Management Officer with the United Nations; and Chief Executive of the Emergency Management Academy of New Zealand.
 In 2008, Steve was awarded the prestigious Certified Emergency Manager (CEM®) credential by the International Association of Emergency Managers and remains less than a handful of practitioners in New Zealand to hold this credential.
 In 2022, he became New Zealand’s first Fellow of the Institute for Search and Technical Rescue.